01joja/project-mirror-E7020E/presentation.md

   - The footprint for the clock could be a little bit smaller.
 Right now it takes up too much space.

-##### Software

-- The computer polls the mouse.
-- The mouse button 1, 2 and 3, (left, right, middle) uses HID,
-- The x and y posistions gets coverted to 8 bit, and sent using HID.
-- Sidebuttons are mouse button 4,5 and works as forward and backwards.

 ## Evaluation
 ##### Major